MESD/SettingsBundle/README.md

 ##Mesd/SettingsBundle

 A Symfony2 bundle for managing settings.
-The bundles intention is to manage application or user settings, not Symfony2 framework or bundle configuration items - the latter already being well handled within symfony.
+The bundles intention is to manage application or user settings, not Symfony2 framework or bundle configuration items, the latter already being well handled within symfony.

 The SettingsBundle stores settings in a ORM supported database, using only two small